 |8||Tel Hazor National Park is located next to Kibbutz Ayelet HaShahar, between Rosh Pina and Metula.
 And it is the Largest Tel in Israel.||Medium|

-|9||Akhziv National Park and Rosh HaNikra Grottoes are located north to Nahariya, next to the border with Lebanon.
-Rosh HaNikra Grottoes a is white chalk cliff face which opens up into spectacular grottoes.
+|9||Achziv National Park and Rosh HaNikra Grottoes are located north of Nahariya, next to the border with Lebanon.
+Rosh HaNikra Grottoes is a white chalk cliff face that opens into spectacular grottoes.
 And nearby Achziv Beach is one of the most beautiful beaches in Israel.||Small – Medium|

-|10||At Yehiam Fortress National Park you can find ruins of a massive and mighty fortress, combining buildings from the Crusader and Ottoman periods.
+|10||At Yehiam Fortress National Park, you can find ruins of a massive and mighty fortress, combining buildings from the Crusader and Ottoman periods.
 The fort also tells the heroic story of the defenders of Yehi’am during the War of Independence.||Small – Medium|

 |11||Baram National Park||Small|

 |12||Amud Stream Nature Reserve in Northern Israel is a beloved nature reserved by families with kids.
 Read on to find out why.||Medium – Large (*)|

 |13||Korazim National Park is located several kilometers north of the Sea of Galilee and about 300 meters above the lake’s level.||Small|

 |14||Capernaum is also called The Town Of Jesus, and the word itself stands for two words: “Kfar Nahum”, which means “Nahum’s Village”.||Small|